F5Networks/f5-declarative-onboarding/docs/big-iq-licensing.rst

 Declaration class licensing with BIG-IQ
 ---------------------------------------

 In this example, we only include the License class which is specific to using the BIG-IQ to licensing your BIG-IP system.
 For a complete declaration, you could add this class in :doc:`composing-a-declaration` to configure DNS, NTP, VLANs, Routes and more.
-For the full BIG-IQ Licensing example declaration, see :ref:`example3` and :ref:`example4`.
+For the full BIG-IQ Licensing example declaration, see :ref:`BIG-IQ with route <example3>` and :ref:`BIG-IQ with no route <example4>`.

 In the following declaration snippet, we set *reachable* to **true**, and therefore include a BIG-IP username and password.
-If reachable is false, you only specify the hypervisor (see the table and and :ref:`example4` for usage).
+If reachable is false, you only specify the hypervisor (see the table and :ref:`BIG-IQ with no route <example4>` for usage).
 This snippet could be inserted into the :ref:`route-class` in the standalone BIG-IP example.

 .. code-block:: javascript
    :linenos: